St. Tammany Master Gardener Association

 Florida Parishes Juvenile Detention Center

 In this project, St Tammany Master Gardeners work throughout the seasons to educate FPJDC youth on gardening.
-The project includes building, planting, and maintaining raised bed gardens, and visiting the Center regularly to teach and educate youths and young adults.
-It also teaches farm-to-table skills and teaches how the vegetables and herbs grown in the garden can be used in a culinary setting.
+The project includes building, planting, and maintaining raised bed gardens, as well as visiting the Center regularly to teach and educate youths and young adults.
+The project also teaches farm-to-table skills and how the vegetables and herbs grown in the garden can be used in a culinary setting.

 Folsom Community Garden

-The Folsom Community Garden is located at the NW corner lot intersection of Broadway & June Streets in downtown Folsom.
 Volunteers meet every Saturday 11:00 a.m. - 12:00 p.m. with the focus to bring people of the local community together to share a common goal of growing produce for the benefit of the participants and those in need of assistance.
-Planning meetings for interested participants are held the 2nd Sat of every month 3:00 p.m. at the Giddyup Coffee Shop!
+Planning meetings for interested participants are held the second Saturday of every month 3:00 p.m. at the Giddyup Coffee Shop!

 Fontainebleau State Park

 The STMGA maintains several ornamental and educational gardens throughout the State Park.
-This includes the beautiful front entrance bed, Native pollinator Garden (N. Entrance), Native Wildlife Garden (S. Entrance), Native Coastal Plains Garden, Sugarcane Demo Garden (part of the Interpretive Ranger's History Tour), and Ranger Station.
+These include Native pollinator Garden (N. Entrance), Native Wildlife Garden (S. Entrance), Native Coastal Plains Garden, and the Sugarcane Demo Garden (part of the Interpretive Ranger's History Tour).
 All of the native plant gardens are certified by the Louisiana Native Plant Society (LNPS) and received Gold Standard certification for all three!

 Lacombe Butterfly Garden